OlivierLD/raspberry-coffee/Monitor.Battery/README.md

  Bye.

 ```
-The switch toggle just like with MQTT.
+The switch toggles just like with MQTT.

 Interestingly, the MQTT subscriber mentioned above (`aio.subscribe`) also works when the switch has been fed with REST.